 Rayon Sports 2-0 SC Kiyovu

-Kiyovu’s resistence faded as the second half progressed, thanks in much to Rayon Sports, who stepped up their game with the likes of Pierrot Kwizera, Manishimwe and Yannich Mukunzi dominating the midfield.
+Kiyovu’s resistance faded as Rayon Sports stepped up their game with the likes of Pierrot Kwizera, Manishimwe and Yannich Mukunzi dominating the midfield.

-Their dominance resulted in the second goals when Burundian international forward Shassir Nahimana put the game beyond Kiyovu’s reach with an acrobatic kick strike goal in the 86th again off an assist from Manishimwe, who was Rayon Sports’ man of the match.
+Their dominance resulted in the second goal when Burundian international forward Shassir Nahimana put the game beyond Kiyovu’s reach with an acrobatic kick strike goal in the 86th minute again off an assist from Manishimwe, who was Rayon Sports’ best player on the day.

 Coach Andre Casa Mbungo’s youthful Kiyovu dominated possession in the first half but Oliver Karekezi’s star-studded champions defended so well before stepping up a gear in the second period.

 “These are three important points for us.
-It was a hard game but I am happy we have managed to get what I think is a deserved win, we didn’t start well but later we started to dominated them and we got chance to score goals,” Rayon Sports head coach Karekezi said after the match.
+It was a hard game, but I am happy we have managed to get what I think is a deserved win, we didn’t start well but later we started to dominated them and we got chance to score goals,” noted Karekezi.

-The champions moved up to fifth place in the table with four points, two behind early season pace setters Amagaju FC, while SC Kiyiovu remain on 11th position with three points having won the season opener 1-0 against Musanze FC a fortnight ago.
+The champions moved up to fifth place in the table with four points, two behind early season pace setters Amagaju FC, while SC Kiyovu remain in 11th position with three points having won the season opener 1-0 against Musanze FC a fortnight ago.